 These are areas where violent crime is always a possibility.
 But actually only occurs occasionally and usually with severe (ex-judicial) retribution by the police when the perpetrators are caught.

-Then there is the other Port Moresby.
-Where the locals live and violent crime, particularly against females, is often systematic and very much a part of daily life.
-The situation is at its very worse in the squatter camps like Six Mile that occupy the edges of Port Moresby.
+Then there are the squatter camps where violent crime, particularly against females, is often systematic and very much a part of daily life.
+The situation is at its very worse in the camps like Six Mile that occupy the edges of Port Moresby.

 These squatter camps are basically the only housing option for the many people who have migrated to the capital.
 Some find employment, but most don’t in a city where formal unemployment is said to be at least 60%.

 The violence emanates principally from the Raskols, or crime gangs.
 These have become a permanent and very negative feature of Port Moresby.
 And some other major towns such as Mount Hagen & Lae.

 The Raskol phenomena started in the early 1960’s, with disenchanted youths unable to find meaningful employment in Moresby.
 They gained increasing notoriety in the 1970’s.
 As more and more people moved there looking for work as the country approached independence in 1975.

 If you are interested in learning more about how the Raskol gangs originally formed and then grew over time.
 Here is a link to a good paper called Rascals in Parasdise by Nand Nibbrig for Pacific Studies, which provides some very good background information.

 For a visitor to Port Moresby, probably the most worrisome aspect is a random encounter with Raskols.